apache/allura/README.markdown

     ~$ virtualenv --system-site-packages anvil

 This gives us a nice, clean environment into which we can install all the allura dependencies.
-(The site-packages flag is to include the python-svn package).
-In order to use the virtual environment, you'll need to activate it.
+(The --system-site-packages flag is to include the python-svn package).
+In order to use the virtual environment, you'll need to activate it:

+    ~$ . anvil/bin/activate

 You'll need to do this whenever you're working on the Allura codebase so you may want to consider adding it to your `~/.bashrc` file.

-    ~$ . anvil/bin/activate

 ## Installing the Allura code and dependencies